Lewy Body Dementia

 - Remember, the person with dementia is not being deliberately difficult.
-Your loved one’s sense of reality may be different to yours, but it’s still very real to him or her.
+Your loved one’s sense of reality may be different to yours, but it’s still very real to them.

 - Troubling behavior can often be a reaction to stress or a frustrated attempt to communicate.
 Try to establish why the patient is stressed or what is triggering the behavior.
 Is your loved one hungry, thirsty, tired, in pain, frustrated?